FairgateLabs/rust-bitvmx-zk-proof/README.md

 The first step is to generate the stark proof, passing the expected input.
 In this dummy example, any input bellow 100 will output a journal with 1, and zero otherwise.

-`cargo run --release --bin host -- prove-stark --input 50 --output stark-proof.bin`
+`cargo run --release --bin host -- prove-stark --input 50 --output stark-proof.bin --json output.json`

 The second step is to generate the snark proof for the stark proof.

 Check running `docker` works fine.
 In that case run this command:
-`cargo run --release --bin host -- prove-snark --input stark-proof.bin --output snark-seal.json`
+`cargo run --release --bin host -- prove-snark --input stark-proof.bin --json output.json`

 If not, try runnign it in this way:
 `sudo RISC0_WORK_DIR=./ RUST_LOG=debug ./target/release/host prove-snark --input stark-proof.bin --output snark-seal.json`